SurrealTiggi/kvm-install-vm/README.md

 > This file is based on using ansible to manage a small number of VMs, so skip it if you're not using it.
 > The point of this file is in case there are customizations in the ansible playbook that need to be kept private, as well as providing a single file to keep track of all VM's.
 > If you don't want to use it, just keep SCRIPT and ORC_SCRIPT flags blank in your `.kivrc` file.
+> The formatting is pretty strict, not perfect, but strict nonetheless.

 - `~/cloud.cfg` cloud-init config exists, else it prompts to reinstall.